CS540-22/projectPitches/unity-vrchat-developer-suite.md

 Unity development and VRChat development in particular are large industries and provide awesome growth in a relatively unexplored area.

-Accses to VR devices is not required to develop for the platform.
+Access to VR devices is not required to develop for the platform.
+Unity programming is done predominately in C# and JavaScript.
+If you have experience with these, this project will be incredibly straightforward.
+Udon# is essentially a dialect of C#, used to sandbox VRChat worlds which run as essentially a multiplayer container for Unity games.

 I am: Bryce Bible - Unity, C#/C++/C/Python/JS/PHP bbible3@vols.utk.edu